namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 APPLYING:
--  ADD: "c1: God is the ultimate authority."
+Added text: "Here's how to bridge the logical gap and provide evidence concisely:

--  ADD: "c2: We should follow the ultimate authority."
+**To bridge the logical gap ("We should follow the Bible"):**
--  ADD: "c5: The Bible contains passages where it claims divine inspiration."

-AFTER REPAIR:
+*   "...Therefore, if we believe God is good and desires our well-being, and the Bible is His revealed will, then **following its teachings aligns with a life lived in accordance with divine wisdom and purpose.**"

+**To provide evidence for "The Bible says it is the word of God":**

+*   "...This claim is supported by numerous internal biblical passages, such as **2 Timothy 3:16 ("All Scripture is God-breathed...") and 2 Peter 1:21 ("...prophets, though human, spoke from God as they were carried along by the Holy Spirit").**""

+Parsing repaired argument...

-Modified structure:
+Parsed structure:
 - c1: The Bible is true (intermediate)
-- c2: The Bible is the word of God (intermediate)
+- c2: it's the word of God (intermediate)
-- c3: The Bible says it is the word of God (premise)
+- c3: the Bible says so (premise)
-- c4: We should follow the Bible (conclusion)
+- c4: we should follow the Bible (conclusion)
-- r5: c1: God is the ultimate authority. (premise)
-- r7: c2: We should follow the ultimate authority. (premise)
-- r9: c5: The Bible contains passages where it claims divine inspiration. (premise)
+- c5: if we believe God is good and desires our well-being, and the Bible is His revealed will, then following its teachings aligns with a life lived in accordance with divine wisdom and purpose. (premise)
+- c6: This claim is supported by numerous internal biblical passages, such as 2 Timothy 3:16 ("All Scripture is God-breathed...") and 2 Peter 1:21 ("...prophets, though human, spoke from God as they were carried along by the Holy Spirit"). (premise)
 - ['c2'] → c1 (deductive)
 - ['c3'] → c2 (deductive)
-- ['c1'] → c4 (deductive)
+- ['c1', 'c5'] → c4 (deductive)
+- ['c6'] → c3 (inductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (2):
+🔍 ISSUES FOUND (1):
-  - missing_link: No clear logical connection to reach c4
-  - unsupported_premise: Premise c3 needs supporting evidence
+  - unsupported_premise: Premise c6 needs supporting evidence

 ## EXAMPLE 5
 Argument: Global temperatures are rising.